Did you know that 85% of software projects run over schedule?

 In addition, because the software has now left the safe testing and development zone and has gone live, it will automatically become a potential target for different malicious cyber-attackers.

-To prevent hackers from exploiting any vulnerabilities, you also need to take a close look at cyber-security.
+To prevent hackers from exploiting any vulnerabilities, you also need to take a close look at cyber-security and, if needed, hire one of the cybersecurity service providers to ensure the health of your website.

 Cyber-security should be always in your focus as attacks of this kind increase every year.
 The number of cyber-attacks increased by 59% when compared to 2017, according to the SiteLock Website Security Report 2019.